NathanManke/PLG-Unity/README.md

 # PLG
-Procedural level generation project for CSC 486A
+This is a grid-based procedural level generation project.